zxaylex/icp/README.md

 You can use thie template if you want. sorry for the starter design, i didn't have time for it.

-use `.icprc` for the environment configuration
+read `icprc.sh` for the environment configuration